dsw7/GPTifier/README.md

 ```
 Running the script may require elevated privileges.
 ### Set up project files
-This project makes reference to a "home directory" that must be set up prior to running the program.
-To set up
+This project makes reference to a "home directory" (`~/.gptifier`, specifically) that must be set up prior to
-the home directory, run:
+running the program.
+To set up `~/.gptifier`, run:
 ```console
 ./setup
 ```
-This script will dump a configuration file into the project's home home directory.
+This script will dump a configuration file under `~/.gptifier`.
 Open the file:
 ```console
 ~/.gptifier/gptifier.toml
 ```